Project duration: 01 July 2013 - 31 December 2018

-The project’s main objectives are to:
+The project’s main objectives were to:

 • Restore the River Laeva natural riverbed in the AlamPedja Natura 2000 site, to preserve habitats and species of European conservation priority e.g. Aspius aspius, Cobitis taenia, Misgurnus fossili and Cottus gobio; • Restore the alluvial meadow, thus providing important habitats for valuable birds e.g. Aquila pomarina, Crex crex, Gallinago media, Grus grus; • To create spawning grounds for asp; • To re-introduce the asp to guarantee populations’ stability/increase; • To promote public awareness about the conservation of the habitats and species of EU importance and the role of the LIFE+ programme in it; • To develop international co-operation for the river and river-dependent species’ conservation; and • To promote the management and preservation of Natura 2000 biotopes in the Alam-Pedja Natura 2000 network area, to guarantee the presence and quality of spawning grounds for Aspius aspius, Cobitis taenia, Misgurnus fossilis and Cottus gobio.